Module 5: Early Church Organization

 Lecture Content

-In this section, you will find the video lecture for the Early Church Organization & Worship module.
-Click each thumbnail to open access to the video.
+In this section, you will find the video lectures for the Early Church Organization & Worship module.
+Click the banner to open access to the video.
 There are also links with the video if you prefer to watch on the Rumble or YouTube interface or download just the audio to listen offline.

 Reviews